Offbeatmammal/ec_map/README.md

 *Considering:*
 - allow more than one home config per circuit (need to name them) for (eg) sprints, small, and major race meetings.
 - log of events (race start, chequered flag, vehicle dispatched, vehicle on scene)
 - work out a way to drag icons onto map on iPadOS!
+Because they are images currently, iOS tries to be helpful ;)

 *Dream:*
 - track GPS coordinates of emergency units and show where they are as well as where they've been dispatched to